oves-embedded/Tickstack-Automation-Startscript/docs/README.md

 - Exit the terminal(git bash)
 - On your desktop(Where you cloned the project), open the folder Tickstack-Automation-Startscript.
-- Double click the .bat file inside the folder.
+- Double-click the .bat file inside the folder.
-NB: For Kenya office the file will be kenya-factory-dashboard.bat
-NB: For China office the file will be china-factory-dashboard.bat

-- After double clicking the file, it will take few minutes for the whole project to start.
+- After double-clicking the file, the whole project will take a few minutes to start.
-- After the whole process is done, you will be able to view the dashboard on the url localhost:3000.
+- After the whole process, you can view the dashboard on the URL localhost:3000.
-- On the grafana url(localhost:3000) use the following credential
+- On the grafana URL(localhost:3000) use the following credential
 username: admin
 password: admin